Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 ### Component 6: Repatriate language materials and cultural knowledge to community ownership and control

-The A in the {{< glossary_link display="CARE" id="care" >}} principles stands for **Authority to control**.
+The A in the <GlossaryLink display="CARE" id="care" /> principles stands for **Authority to control**.
 LDaCA’s approach to sustainable data includes a commitment to storing explicit licences with data, detailing in plain text who can access data and what the data can be used for.
 In line with component six, the communities and people who are the source of Indigenous data have the authority to make decisions about such matters: they decide who can access data and what users can do with the data.

 LDaCA has developed policies and technical solutions for implementing such access controls that make ongoing administration of access as straightforward as possible.
 We are sharing ideas and solutions with our colleagues in the Indigenous stream of the [HASS and Indigenous Research Data Commons](https://ardc.edu.au/hass-and-indigenous-research-data-commons/).
 The solutions that we are using for Indigenous data can also apply to other human-sourced data.
 As [Levi-Craig Murray](https://mspgh.unimelb.edu.au/centres-institutes/onemda/research-group/indigenous-studies-unit/about-us/our-team/levi-craig-murray) is fond of saying: “What's good for mob, is good for everyone”.